 There's good news!

-Asian Carp is higher in protein than most popular meats such as beef and lamb.
-It is naturally high in antioxidants, beneficial fatty acids, and low in fat.
+Once again, Asian Carp is higher in protein than most popular meats such as beef and lamb.
+Additionally, It is naturally high in antioxidants, beneficial fatty acids, and low in fat.
 Asian Carp is also rich in minerals and vitamins like phosphorus and vitamin B12.
 For these reasons, and its great flavor, we chose Asian Carp as the main ingredient in our new Calming Crunchies.
-Rest assured as your pups enjoy this sustainable protein.
+Lastly, Rest assured as your pups enjoy this sustainable protein.